• Home

 The Tongue: A Marvelous Multitasker!

-by Sarah Leave a Comment
+by Sarah

 We all know that the tongue can help us taste food and keep our mouth clean, but did you know it can also do so much more?
-From helping us to speak and producing saliva to playing a role in promoting good posture, kids will be amazed at the amazing things a tongue can do.
+From helping us to speak and producing saliva to playing a role in promoting good posture, kids will be amazed at the amazing things the tongue can do.
 In this article, we’ll take a kid-friendly look at a range of facts about tongues that often go unnoticed – but should not be overlooked!

 Our tongue is one of the most amazing parts of our body!
 It is not just a muscle that helps us taste food, it can do so much more.
-In fact, our tongue plays a very important role in our everyday lives.
+In fact, it plays a very important role in our everyday lives.
 This article will explore the amazing things a tongue can do and how it works.

 Tasting